Become a Vermont Recovery Coach

 Worried about the addiction epidemic?
 Want to make a real difference and help those in recovery?

-The Vermont Recovery Coach Academy is a comprehensive and relatable training that equips participants with the skills and resources vital to help to those in recovery.
-In Vermont, every year over 12,000 people leave substance abuse treatment.
-When they leave treatment, we ensure that they have the evidence based supports to continue their recovery and sobriety from treatment, to hopefully a lifetime of joy, happiness and meaning.
+The Vermont Recovery Coach Academy is a comprehensive and relatable training that equips participants with the skills and resources vital to help those in recovery.
+In Vermont, every year over 12,000 people leave substance use disorder treatment.
+When they leave treatment, we ensure that they have the evidence- based supports to continue strong in their recovery.

 What is a Recovery Coach?

-Recovery Coaches are trained, certified healthcare professionals.
 The role of the Recovery Coach reflects a collaborative and strength-based approach, with the primary goal being to assist individuals in achieving sustained recovery from the effects of substance use disorders.
-Certified Recovery Coaches are not clinicians; they serve in a supportive role within the community and/or treatment setting.
-They do not replace other professional services; they complement the existing array of support services.
-The Recovery Coach is not a twelve-step sponsor, case manager, or a therapist, but rather a role model, mentor, advocate and motivator.
-Services provided by the Recovery Coach are geared to substantially improve an individual’s ability to sustain recovery and wellness.
+Recovery Coaches practice basic evidence-based practices: motivational interviewing; resource provision; boundaries; and power of peers.
+They do not replace other professional services, they complement the existing array of support services.
+The Recovery Coach is not a twelve-step sponsor, case manager, or therapist, but rather an important resource for a lifetime of recovery.

 Where do Recovery Coaches work?

 Our graduates use this training in many different personal and professional arenas.
 Most work for our state’s nationally renowned Recovery Centers located in every corner of the state.
-Some work or volunteer at recovery centers, treatment centers or hospitals, others use their training in a related field such as housing, corrections, employment, or other areas of human services.
+Some work or volunteer at Working Fields, treatment centers or hospitals, others use their training in a related field such as housing, corrections, employment or other areas of human service.